 - Full size: The original image uploaded

-So, we can see that by default, WordPress created 5 different sized for our uploaded images in our server each time.
+So, we can see that by default, WordPress created 5 different sizes for our uploaded images in our server each time.

 What Are Responsive Images?

 Responsive images are those images that are automatically converted to the user’s device’s default screen sizes and device specifications.
 When the user has a small device like a mobile then the low regulations image will be sent to that device as well as a large regulation will be sent to the user who has a large HD monitor.